Eureka Math/EngageNY Kindergarten, module 3, lesson 17 Common Core Worksheets

 Lesson 17 Concept Development and Problem Set

-Draw a straight line with your ruler to see if there are enough flowers for
+Draw a straight line with your ruler to see if there are enough flowers for the butterflies.

 On the back, draw some plates.
 Draw enough apples so each plate has one.